 Hout Bay House

 The Hout Bay House is a showhouse and international research project built from CLT (cross laminated timber) located in Cape Town.
-The house is open to architects and public interested in green building and shows how a modern timver construction performs in the climatic conditions of Western Cape.
+The house was for 4 years open to architects and public interested in green building and shows how a modern timber construction performs in the climatic conditions of Western Cape.

 Except of the Novatop CLT construction system, the house shows various kinds of glue laminated beams (horizontally and vertically laminated beams made from spruce or siberian larch), fermacell gypsup fibre boards for walls and flooring, wood fibre insulation and a choice of wooden profiles used for cladding and decking.
 There are also double glazed windows and doors presented.
 All products shown in the house are available on the South African market, either locally in the warehouses of our distribution partner or on order.